-You don’t need to have political experience to fight effectively.
+You don’t need to have experience to fight effectively.
 You just need to put forth the effort and be deliberate in your approach.
-The truth is on your side.

-Many citizens without any experience have became remarkable leaders as a result of opposing predatory gambling in their community.
+Many citizens without any experience have become remarkable leaders as a result of opposing predatory gambling in their community.

 1. Get Informed